A-Thierry/GOST/README.md

 ## Motivation

 This is my attempt at an Online Generalized Suffix Tree algorithm.
-I started this project because I needed an online implementation of an online suffix tree algorithm in python for work, and couldn't find any.
-I lost my job (time to look for a new one), but I had some fun generalizing it.
+I started this project because I needed an online implementation of an online suffix tree algorithm in python.
 It is not optimized: the purpose of this implementation is to have a human readable version of the algorithm, and to hunt down for bugs.

 ## Tests